 Foundations of training young horses and retraining problem horses.
 Students work with the actual training of a young horse, utilizing classical principles, philosophy and methodology.
+This course has a fee.
 Prerequisite: EQST 276 or permission

 EQST 427 Mini-Prix Jumping Equitation